bakame-php/html-table/README.md

 It is possible to configure the parser to improve HTML table resolution:

-### tablePosition
+### tablePosition and tableXpathPosition

-Tells which table to parse in the HTML page: If the single argument is
+Selecting the table to parse in the HTML page can be done usage two (2) methods `Parser::tablePosition` and `Parser::tableXpathPosition`

+If you know the table position in the page in relation with its integer offset or if you know it's `id` attribute value you should use `Parser::tablePosition` otherwise for any other complex situations you should favor `Parser::tableXpathPosition` which expects an `xpath` expression.
+If the expression is valid, the first result of the expression will be returned.

 - a string; it will represent the value of the table "id" attribute.
 - a positive integer or `0`; it will represent the table offset.